What are EGMs?

-EGMs are systematic presentations of all available evidence for a particular sector or sub-sector.
+EGMs are systematic and visual presentations of the availability of rigorous evidence for a particular policy domain.
+EGMs consolidate what we know and do not know about "what works" by mapping out existing and ongoing systematic reviews and impact evaluations in this field; and by providing a graphical display of areas with strong, weak or non-existent evidence on the effect of interventions or initiatives.
 A typical map is a matrix of intervention categories (rows) and outcome domain (columns).
 There may be additional filters for study design, location and population sub-group.

 Evidence and gap maps must: